v-ness-a/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-name: Nelson Bighetti
+name: Vanessa Nguyen

 # Username (this should match the folder name)
 authors:
-- admin
+- v-ness-a

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Student at Carleton University

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Carleton University
   url: ""

 # Short bio (displayed in user profile at end of posts)